zichengliao/zuics101-fa17/admin/ta-notes.md

 -   A script to reset Firefox if the system crashes and the browser locks, `reset_firefox` should be available on all student systems.

 -   Guest accounts `cs101-01` through `cs101-05`.
 These will be cleared regularly, so encourage students to save work they wish to keep to their own device or upload the work to Box.
+Students will additionally have to run `/class/cs101/startup` for the current section.
 The password is `PlsChgMe` and should *not* be told to students.

 ##  Office Hours